sweattep/modern_quotes/README.md

 >I doubt everyone, even those who are supposed to protect us

 >It's never good when the training room and strength coaches aren't on the same page

+>we got money too, we just aint put it in music like that